dsnsgithub/old.dsns.dev/README.md

 API_KEY = [type /api new on mc.hypixel.net to get api key] RELOAD_TIME = 60000
 ```
-5. Remove the `.template` the .template.json files in /json.
+5. Remove `.template` from the .template.json files in /json.
 6. Run `npm start` in the root directory.